We use cookies on our website to provide you with the best experience. Most of these are essential and already present.

 Shadow of an Idea

-** 2021 Stock ** The influence of two American composers – John Cage and Morton Feldman – has been decisive on Walter Zimmermann.
+The influence of two American composers – John Cage and Morton Feldman – has been decisive on Walter Zimmermann.
 With Cage, it was his music from the late forties – works like the String Quartet, the Suite for Toy Piano and the Six Melodies – that caught his attention: works underpinned by precise numerical construction, yet with an engaging directness of expression.
 Feldman has been an inspiration to Zimmermann’s lyrical impetus, and Cage to his constructivist urges.
-Yet the t…
+Yet the two do not always …

 Lokale Musik